aneojgurhem/PosterCompas2025/README.md

 fictional poster.
 Feel free to use it as inspiration for structure, formatting, and layout ideas.

-For any questions, please contact stojche.nakov@inria.fr.
+For any questions, please contact [compas-2025-posters@inria.fr](mailto:compas-2025-posters@inria.fr).

 Happy postering!